From The History of Philosophy: A Short Survey

 How, then, do we ourselves speak about it?
 No doubt we deal with it, but we do not state it; we have neither knowledge nor thought of it.
 But in what sense do we even deal with it when we have no hold upon it?
 We do not, it is true, grasp it by knowledge, but that does not mean that we are utterly void of it.
 We hold it not so as to state it, but so as to be able to speak about it.
 And we can and do state what it is not, while we are silent as to what it is.
 We are, In fact, speaking of it in the light of what comes after it.
 Unable to state it, we may still possess it.
 [Ibid, 14]

-According to the above, we can indirectly describe the One in either of two ways.
-First we can state what the One is not, while remaining silent about what it is.
+According to the above, we can indirectly describe the One by simply stating what the One is not.
+For example, when viewing a basketball, I can say that it is not square, or triangular, or green, or blue.
+Eventually, by saying enough about what it is not, we may indirectly arrive at an idea of what it is.
 Later philosophers refer to such a description of the divine as the way of negation.
-For example, when viewing a basketball, I can say that it is not square, or triangular, or green, or blue.
-Eventually, by saying enough If we try to say anything positive about what the One is, we will inevitably misdescribe and distort it, such as if we say that it is powerful or conscious.
+The rationale behind it is that if we try to say anything positive about what the One is, we will inevitably misdescribe and distort it, such as if we say that it is all powerful or all knowing.
 For Plotinus, we can’t even assert the positive fact that the One exists.
 The safer alternative is to list the things that the One is not.
 For instance, we can say that the One has no physical form and that it has no parts.
-Second, we can know something about the One through examining the next level of reality that it produces, namely, the divine Intellect.

 In Soul the expression [of the Intellect from which it originates] is obscured, for Soul is a ghostly image of the Intellect.
 Intellect, on the other hand, looks to the One without reflection, thus becoming what it is.
 It has that vision of the One, not as from a distance but by being immediately next to it, with nothing in between it.
 Intellect is as close to the One as Soul to Intellect.
 [Ibid]